ganeti/ganeti/doc/design-ovf-support.rst

 ---------------

-Disk conversion for both import and export is done using external tool called qemu-tools.
+Disk conversion for both import and export is done using external tool called ``qemu-img``.
 The same tool is used to determine the type of disk, as well as its virtual size.

 Import